 Why this works:

-How you can use this framework: Tell your audience about something that will change your industry and in the thumbnail be vague about what this thing is.
+How you can use this framework: Tell your audience about the tools people are switching to in the new year.

 Examples of this framework in action: